lluisgustavo/marvel_characters_app/README.md

 - [Axios](https://axios-http.com/): A promise-based HTTP client for making API requests from JavaScript or TypeScript.
 - [MD5](https://github.com/pvorb/node-md5): A JavaScript library for generating MD5 hashes, often used for encryption and checksums.
 - [React Slick](https://react-slick.neostack.com/): A carousel component for React applications, used for creating sliders and image carousels.

+## Development Practices
+- Conventional Commits: This project follows the [Conventional Commits](https://www.conventionalcommits.org/) format for commit messages.
+- JSDoc: This project utilizes [JSDoc](https://jsdoc.app/) comments to provide documentation for the codebase.
+JSDoc is a popular way to document JavaScript code and generate API documentation.

 ## Setup/Getting Started
 To create the app, we will be utilizing the Marvel API.
 Follow the steps below to set up your development environment: